zedr/tinycols/README.md

 # TinyCols
-A tiny Columns clone for the Linux terminal.
+A jewels matching game for the Linux terminal.

 ![Screenshot](media/screen.png)